RhetTbull/macnotesapp/README.md

 ```
 <!-- [[[end]]] -->

+## See Also

+* [apple-notes-parser](https://github.com/RhetTbull/apple-notes-parser): Reads data directly from the Apple Notes database.
+Read-only but is faster than using the AppleScript API.
+Supports tags and folders.
+* [mcp-apple-notes-py](https://github.com/mcolyer/mcp-apple-notes-py): MCP server that uses macnotesapp and apple-notes-parser; provides LLMs access to your notes.

 ## Known Issues and Limitations

 * Password protected notes are not supported; unlocked password-protected notes can be accessed but locked notes cannot